IsakIngebrigtsen/GeoNavPCR/README.md

 a quality measure of the absolute accuracy of a mobile mapping project when the accuracy is poor or unknown."

-The goal of the thesis has been to establish a consistent way of using point cloud registration to establish an absolute position by aligning it with a georeferenced point cloud.

-Furthermore, the following are the research questions that are used in the thesis:
+Furthermore, these are the following research questions used in the thesis:

 * Can PCR improve the absolute accuracy of a mobile mapping LiDAR point cloud by aligning it with an existing georeferenced point cloud?

 * Can the predicted trajectory improved with PCR be used as a viable quality measure of a navigation solution?

+## Results

+A more expansive overview of the results presented in this thesis is aviable in the folder ```results```

 # Running the code